DIDSR/DataCard-Metadata/Coverage/README.md

 # Datacard - Metadata Coverage Assessment

-This directory contains code for the assessment of metadata Coverage for the DataCard project.
+This directory contains code for assessing the **Coverage** of patient datasets in medical imaging.

-> [!NOTE]
-> **This code is work-in-progress.**

 ## Overview